 From low elevation lakes to high elevation peaks.
 From the Sierra National Forest to the Stanislaus National Forest.
-Ziplining, skydiving, and white water rafting.
+Mountain biking, skydiving, and white water rafting.
 Fishing and bird watching.
 Wine tasting and even olive oil sampling, Yosemite Mariposa County is the home to countless activities and the best things to do near Yosemite.
-We’ve taken the liberty of giving you 100 things to do in Mariposa County that don’t include Yosemite National Park to get you on your way to your own adventure.
+We’ve taken the liberty of giving you 100 things to do in Mariposa County outside of Yosemite National Park to get you on your way to your own adventure.

 Starry Starry Night